Hoi-Tong/CSE13S_HW3/README.txt

 the (maxCoins - 1) value.

 2. Frequency of leading digits
 "Why This Works" Explanation: Explain the underlying logic and reasoning that makes your code solve the problem.
 Focus on the core concepts and principles your solution utilizes.

+It works because everytime there is number in the input, it will call the getMSDigit function to get the leading digit of the number.
+The getMSDigit function basically keep dividing the number by 10 until it is less than or equal to 9.
+Then, it will go back and add one to the index of an array to count how many leading numbers there are for the index number.
+Then, the action will keep repeating until the user put in Ctrl-D. Then, it will print out the number of leading digitals in the format shown in the example.